AmberForrester/Python/Problems_To_Solve/Assignment.md

 P12. print a list of prime numbers from 1-100. - DONE

 P13.
-Create a function to do adding/subtracting/dividing two numbers.
+Create a function to do adding/subtracting/dividing two numbers. - DONE

 P14.
-Find the factorial of any number/input.
+Find the factorial of any number/input. - DONE